 Elias Rotoich, a local resident, echoes this: “This forest helps us.
 We use it for medicine, for circumcision rituals, for building homes.
 It feeds our water sources like Kirandich Dam.”

 Elias Rotich, a resident of Morop Tarambas Community Conservancy.
+(Photo credit: Pendo Setim)

 Morop Tarambas is not an isolated effort, it’s part of a national movement.
-Conservancies like this one Preserve biodiversity, protecting endangered species and plants.
+Conservancies like this one preserve biodiversity, protecting endangered species and plants.
 They also support livelihoods through eco-tourism, sustainable agriculture, and cultural heritage.

-Furthermore, they Restore ecosystems, improving soil health, water retention, and climate resilience.
+Furthermore, they restore ecosystems, improving soil health, water retention, and climate resilience.
 They also empower communities, giving locals a stake in the land they live on.

 They’re central to Kenya’s biodiversity strategy, aligned with Vision 2030, and vital to global conservation goals.